Welcome to the Program Evaluation Division Website

 The Program Evaluation Division (PED) is a central, non-partisan unit of the Legislative Services Commission of the North Carolina General Assembly that assists the General Assembly in fulfilling its responsibility to oversee government functions.
 The mission of the Program Evaluation Division is to evaluate whether public services are delivered in an effective and efficient manner and in accordance with the law.

 The 2015–16 legislative session of the North Carolina General Assembly is currently underway.
-Our Legislative Tracking resource will be updated several times per week with status information on bills derived from PED report recommendations.
+Our Legislative Tracking resource will be updated frequently with status information on bills derived from PED report recommendations.

 The status of each of our current evaluations is updated on a weekly basis.